davidpots/playsongnotes/_lessons/410 - you are my sunshine by johnny cash.md

 ## Editor's notes

-Hey there, friends!
-As of today (Jan 12, 2022) the full lesson for this song hasn't been posted yet!
-I'm finishing it up and it will be available in the next few days.
-If you want, you can still buy the print-friendly, licensed sheet music (4 pages) linked above.

-Subscribe to my channel on [YouTube](http://youtube.com/playsongnotes), become a member on my [Patreon](http://patreon.com/songnotes) page, or sign up for my free [email newsletter](http://playsongnotes.com/newsletter/) to get notified when the video goes live.
-Thanks for your patience!

-<br /><br />
+Hey friends!
+Here's my new video lesson teaching you how to play the traditional classic You Are My Sunshine.
+I'm basing this on the 2003 version by Johnny Cash, which is played using only 3 chords (A, D, and E) -- making it great for absolute beginners.
+In the second half of the lesson, I'll show how you can dial up the difficulty a bit if you want to add more complex strumming (e.g. alternating bass notes).
+I'll also show two different ways to play the melody riff, tabs included.

+Video timestamps:

+- 0:00 Preview & Lesson Summary
+- 1:49 Chord Shapes
+- 3:31 Chord Progression
+- 5:27 Strumming: Basics
+- 7:05 Strumming: Adding Bass Notes
+- 12:12 Melody Riff w/ Tabs
+- 22:03 Full Playthrough

 ## My melody note exercise for this song

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PBCESmYYYyY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I did make the practice log video (above), where I show you the live process of working out the melody notes for this song.
-[Here's a link](http://playsongnotes.com/lessons/411/) to my detailed notes for that lesson, which includes a link to the practice worksheet.
+I also the practice log video (above), where I show you the live process of working out the melody notes for this song.
+[Here's a link](http://playsongnotes.com/lessons/411/) to my detailed notes for that lesson, which includes a link to the practice worksheet (which is available to my supporters on [Patreon](http://patreon.com/songnotes)).